godotengine/godot-docs/classes/class_spatial.rst

 - void  **set_identity**  **(** **)**

-Reset all tranformations for this node.
+Reset all transformations for this node.
 Set its Transform3D to identity matrix.

 .. _class_Spatial_set_ignore_transform_notification: